digicatapult/shared-workflows/README.md

 3. **Generate Release Notes**: Creates release notes based on the PR Body used by Digital Catapult.
 4. **Build Versioned Release**: Creates a GitHub release using the version retrieved from the **Version Check** step.
 5. **Build Latest Release**: Updates the `latest` tag to point to the newly created release.
+6. **Upload to Dependency Track**: Creates a project entry in Dependency Track (if needed) and uploads the SBOM with versioned and `latest` tags.

 This workflow helps streamline the release process by automating version checks and tagging, making it easy to manage versioned releases and update the latest release reference.